kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 To upgrade, first uninstall the v1alpha1 COSI Controller as well as any v1alpha1 Drivers.
 Then, deploy the v1alpha2 COSI Controller and desired v1alpha2 Drivers.
 Any COSI resources created using a v1alpha1 system will be incompatible as well.
 The COSI project will document the static provisioning workflow.
 Backend buckets previously created using a COSI v1alpha1 system be made accessible using this workflow.
 The COSI project will document how to manually migrate from v1alpha1 to v1alpha2.

+#### v1alpha2 -\> v1beta1

+If possible COSI would like to allow COSI v1beta1 Sidecar and Controller to be backwards compatible with v1alpha2 Driver and resources.
+This is not a requirement for a beta API, but version migration will be necessary for beta to GA transition, so we may as well practice early.
+Forward compatibility is not a goal for v1beta1.

+COSI can use a [conversion webhook](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) to support v1alpha2 resources via v1beta1 Controller/Sidecar.
+As long as a v1beta1 COSI Controller is running, a v1alpha2 Sidecar should be able to function normally.
+Downgrading the COSI Controller back to v1alpha2 should still work with v1alpha2 resources, but any v1beta1 resources would no longer be reconciled.

+Additionally, we will strive to only make backward-compatible gRPC API changes.
+This would allow a v1alpha2 Driver to function with a v1beta1 Sidecar.

+Since none of this work is strictly requried for alpha to beta API migration, this will be done as a best effort.
+If there are technical issues that limit our abilities, we may choose to abandon this plan.
+If we do plan to commit, we will ensure e2e tests validate backwards compatibility.

 ### Version Skew Strategy